fortinet/ibm-fortigate-AP-HA-terraform-deploy/README.md

 ## Description

 A Terraform script to deploy an Acitve-Passive (A-P) HA cluster in a single Zone.
 This template makes use of the FortiGate IBM SDN connector to failover in the event of a VM shutdown.
-After the Active VM is brought back up, it will take over as active once again.
+After the active VM is back up, it will take over as active once again.

 ## Requirements

 -   [Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html) 0.13+
--   Two FortiOS 7.0 BYOL Licenses.
+-   Two FortiOS 7.0 BYOL licenses.
 -   A VPC with four subnets in a single zone.
 -   An IBM ssh key configured.
 -   A security group

 ## Deployment overview

-> **Note:** For a local deployment a Gen 2 API key will be needed.
-For details see: [IBM Gen 2 API key](https://cloud.ibm.com/docs/terraform?topic=terraform-provider-reference)
+> **Note:** For a local deployment, a Gen 2 API key will be needed.
+For details see: [IBM Gen 2 API key](https://cloud.ibm.com/docs/terraform?topic=terraform-provider-reference).

 Terraform deploys the following components:

--   Two FortiGate BYOL instances with four NICs, one in each subnet
+-   Two FortiGate BYOL instances with four NICs each, one in each subnet.
--   Three Floating Public IPs: One attached to the Primary FortiGate on Port1, which will failover.
-One attached, per FortiGate to the HA management port (Port4).
+-   Three floating Public IP addresses: one attached to the Primary FortiGate on Port1, which will failover and the other two attached to the HA management port (Port4) of each FortiGate.
--   A Logging disk per FortiGate
+-   One log disk per FortiGate.
--   A basic bootstrap config, with HA support.
+-   A basic bootstrap configuration with HA support.

 # Deployment Diagram